Speedometer at the redline zone with a counter display and stop sign

 • Offer quality and deliverability matter more than trying to max out Gmail’s official limits.

+Gmail is the most popular provider.
+But should you use it for cold email?
 If you’ve found yourself in the midst of the “you have reached a limit for sending mail Gmail” notification, you’ve likely reached the Gmail sending limit.
 Gmail sending limits are 2000 on paper.
 For cold emailers, it’s 25 per inbox.
 A number much smaller, and one that should be used wisely.
 As a cold emailer, you’ll need to learn how to use those limits to scale efficiently.

 The Hidden Reality for Cold Emailers

 Cold Emailing is obviously different from sending emails to your friends, especially when Gmail sending limits kick in much earlier for outreach.
 When you reach out to strangers, Gmail’s filters scrutinize your behavior much more closely.
-Send too much and you’ll risk triggering every email going to spam.
+Send too much, and you’ll risk triggering every email going to spam.

 This is why the safe sending limit for cold emailers is far lower than Gmail’s official cap.
 In practice, you should keep it to about 25 cold emails per inbox per day.
 Staying within this threshold gives you room to build trust with Gmail’s algorithms and protect your deliverability.